MaxProfit#

 The hessian of the metric loss with respect to the gradient boosting weights.

-Compute the metric value and the gradient of the metric with respect to logistic regression coefficients.
+Build a function which computes the metric value and the gradient of the metric w.r.t logistic coefficients.

 Parameters: